cofsbro/GameEngAssignment/README.md

 - [ ] Enemies drop random gun power ups to change shooting mechanics
 - [ ] Diffrent enemy types I.e stronger armour, faster or more
 - [ ] Possible other features
-- [ ] Use the tank mechanics we done in the labs to make a 3D version of the game or have it in 2D
+- [ ] Top down camera view
-- [ ] If not allow you to choose 2D or 3D versions
+- [ ] Hopefully see if can change the camera to make it look more 3D versions
 - [ ] Boss battle at the end